 PUR FM2500V Classic Faucet Mount Filter

-Representing a slightly more affordable but just as capable entry into PUR’s oeuvre of hardworking water filters, the PUR Classic Faucet Mount Filter get the job done for half of the price of most of its competitors.
-Featuring the smallest, most compact, yet hardest-working filter we’ve ever seen, it gets the job done in half the time we’ve seen it take other models to filter you water.
+Representing a slightly more affordable but just as capable entry into PUR’s range of hardworking water filters, the PUR Classic Faucet Mount Filter gets the job done for half of the price of most of its filter competitors.
+Featuring the smallest, most compact, yet hardest-working filter we’ve ever seen, it gets the job done in half the time we’ve seen it take other faucet mount models to filter you water.

-The really unique thing about this water filter is the LED light on the side which lets you know at a single glance what the status of the filter is.
+One thing that sets this model apart from other faucet water filters is the LED light on the side which lets you know at a single glance what the status of the water filter is.
 No more guessing, no more cryptic marks on your calendar that you’ll forget before it’s time, no more tasting metallic water and realizing that you should have changed your filter weeks ago!

 The filters that come with this piece of equipment last for 2-3 months, on average, which is fantastic: you’ll only have to buy replacements quarterly, instead of monthly (like some brands require you to do)!

-The beautiful dark grey color that this water filter features is an excellent complement to any kind of aesthetic you may have in your kitchen.
-The fact that it likely won’t match your existing kitchen faucet exactly is a distinct choice that the PUR corporation made!
+The beautiful dark grey color of this faucet mount filter is an excellent complement to any kind of aesthetic you may have in your kitchen.
+The fact that it likely won’t match your existing kitchen water faucet exactly is a distinct choice that the PUR corporation made!
 By making it clear where your existing kitchen faucet ends and your water filter begins, PUR helps you make the replacement and installation process even easier.
-You don’t want to accidentally pull your water faucet out of your sink!
-In a more economical package, PUR gets the job done again.
-Your water will never be cleaner than when you’re working with a PUR product.

 Read Full Review: PUR FM2500V Classic Faucet Mount Filter

 Runner Up: Pfister Lita Faucet Filter